 Back up your deployment before making any changes to your CTS token store configuration.

 Perform the following steps to configure an external CTS token store:

 In the AM admin UI, go to Configure > Server Defaults, and click CTS.

-On the CTS Token Store tab, configure the parameters as follows:
+On the CTS Token Store tab, set the following parameters: